-This Procurement Plan treats DG renewable resources as resources built and operated by PREPA's customers which offset consumptiondemand and, for the most part, benefit from PREPA's net-metering programs.
-VPPs may aggregate DGa renewable resources and battery energy storage resources such that the VPP behaves, from the utility's perspective, as a single renewable energy resource.
+This Procurement Plan treats DG renewable resources as resources built and operated by PREPA's customers which offset demand and, for the most part, benefit from PREPA's net-metering programs.
+VPPs may aggregate DG, renewable resources and energy storage resources such that the VPP behaves, from the utility's perspective, as a single renewable energy resource.
 Proponents may submit VPP resource proposals that aggregate smaller installations, including existing facilities.
+VPP

-VPP Proponents may participate in PREPA's net-metering programs to the extent that they elect this option, in accordance with the discussion of this subject set forth in Appendix A to the Procurement Plan Resolution, at item VII.
+Proponents may participate in PREPA's net-metering programs to the extent that they elect this option, in accordance with the discussion of this subject set forth in Appendix A to the Procurement Plan Resolution, at item VII.
 2.

-PREPA will useLessons learned in the processsolicitation of capturing VPP resources resource proposals in itsthe initial RFP toTranches will inform how it pursues the procurement of VPP resources in subsequent RFP Tranches.
-In keeping with the Energy Bureau's directive in this regard, PREPA anticipates that it will use data, insights and lessons learned from its conduct of the initial RFP will be used in subsequent Tranches to (a) set realistic performance requirements (e.g., commercial terms); (b) assess the value that VPPs can provide (e.g., grid services); and (c) better gauge and potentially shorten the timeline for deployment and operation of VPPs based on its experience and best practices.
+Lessons learned in the solicitation of VPP resource proposals in the initial RFP Tranches will inform the procurement of VPP resources in subsequent RFP Tranches.
+In keeping with the Energy Bureau's directive in this regard, PREPA anticipates that data, insights and lessons learned from its conduct of the initial RFP will be used in subsequent Tranches to (a) set realistic performance requirements (e.g., commercial terms); (b) assess the value that VPPs can provide (e.g., grid services); and (c) better gauge and potentially shorten the timeline for deployment and operation of VPPs based on its experience and best practices.

-PREPA has commissioned a renewable generation integration study that willin order to assess the current capability of PREPA's power grid to accommodate increased levels of renewable generation capacity.
+PREPA has commissioned a renewable generation integration study in order to As T&D Operator, LUMA will also assess the current capability of PREPA's grid to accommodate increased levels of renewable generation capacity.
 This study addresses the penetration of the maximum PV generation and energy storage system required to comply with the RPS guidelines of 40% renewable energy penetration by 2025 and includes both electrical and production cost/economic dispatch analyses.
-It also identifies, at a high level, preferred interconnection locations on PREPA's T&D System based on the current capacity of the system and needed electrical system upgrades, in addition to providing a modeling basis for transmission Feasibility, System Impact, and Facility Studies.
+It also identifies, at a high level, preferred interconnection locations on T&D System based on the current capacity of the system and needed electrical system upgrades, in addition to providing a modeling basis for Feasibility, System Impact, and Facility Studies.
 The relevant findings from the renewable generation integration study will be made available to assist Proponents with their proposals.
 Thus far, the ongoing renewable generation integration analysis indicates that for the existing grid, the maximum acceptable penetration of renewable generation, given the current topology of the power grid without any additional electrical support, would be around 650 MW (existing plus new projects) before major system upgrades must be undertaken.

-TheEach RFP will include an attachment that lists those substations where interconnection is considered preferablefeasible for utility scale installations, where it is technically feasiblepossible to do sodetermine this.
-The list will furnish (a) explanatory caveats where uncertainties exist as to the range of potential interconnection capacity, and (b) the maximum quantities of renewable energy or battery storage system capacity that can be connected at each of these locations, for the purpose of indicating to developers where the bestfeasible locations are.
-PREPAThe Relevant Authority is not bound by this information to accommodate any given MW amount at any given connection point, and it should not be construed as a limitation on the maximum amount of renewable energy or battery storage system MWs that can be connected to the grid.
+Each RFP will include an attachment that lists those substations where interconnection is considered feasible for utility scale installations, where it is technically possible to determine this.
+The list will furnish (a) explanatory caveats where uncertainties exist as to the range of potential interconnection capacity, and (b) the maximum quantities of renewable energy or battery storage system capacity that can be connected at each of these locations, for the purpose of indicating to developers where feasible locations are.
+The Relevant Authority PREPA is not bound by this information to accommodate any given MW amount at any given connection point, and it should not be construed as a limitation on the maximum amount of renewable energy or battery storage system MWs that can be connected to the grid.

 Priority locations to be identified in the RFP and accompanying materials will include locations for utility scale and distributed generation renewable energy projects with energy storage.
-PREPAThe Relevant Authority will strive to identify those locations at which interconnection of required energy and storage resources will enhance reliability and can be accomplished quickly.
+The Relevant Authority PREPA will strive to identify those locations at which interconnection of required energy and storage resources will enhance reliability and can be accomplished quickly.